 No longer science fiction

-Fast forward 35 years, the technology in that car is no longer science fiction and actually seems old-fashioned now.
+Fast-forward 35 years, and the technology in that car is no long- er science fiction.
+It actually seems old-fashioned now.
 What seemed impossible then is now commonplace in today’s vehicles.

 Automakers are moving ahead at an unprecedented pace to incorporate the latest and best technology to make their vehicles “smarter;” more connected and being able to accomplish tasks without human intervention.